 We will provide you a list of typical meals and foods you could eat to get better Intermittent Fasting results.
 Think simple though delicious and balanced meals you can do at home, such as poached eggs with spinach, meatballs with zucchini noodles, feta cheese salad or homemade hummus for a snack.

 TODAY’S TASK: 14 h Fast | 10 h Eat

 Rewards are crucial when establishing your new Intermittent Fasting habit.
 Hence on Day 3 we want you to define your own rewards for each successfully fasted day.

 Why are rewards so important?

-Ideally, the best Intermittent Fasting reward is something that is related to your primal needs for relaxing, socializing, food or playing.
+Ideally, the best Intermittent Fasting reward should be related to your primal needs for relaxing, socializing, food or playing.

 Or, your reward could also be a simple (but powerful!) celebratory action you do immediately after completing the habit like cheering yourself up and saying “Good job” or ticking yet another day off of your daily progress tracking sheet you receive when joining the challenge.

-If the reward is bigger, for example, dinner at a pricey but so delicious restaurant, you can try token technique – e.g. each successful day fasting ‘gives you’ 1 token and when you have collected 5 tokens, you get to treat yourself and go out to the restaurant.
+If the reward is bigger, for example, dinner at a pricey but so delicious restaurant, you can try token technique – e.g., each successful day fasting “gives you” 1 token.
+When you have collected 5 tokens, you get to treat yourself and go out to the restaurant.

 TODAY’S TASK: 15 h Fast | 9 h Eat